-2.2.1 Public Consultation
+2.2.2 Public Consultation

 Several public consultation sessions have been held with the community association, general public, community association focus group and Councilor Keith Egli.
-These sessions have been held for several years to gather public input and feedback on various proposed plans.
-As a result of these meetings, the concept plan has responded in several ways as a reflection of public feedback.
+These sessions have been held to gather public input and feedback on various proposed plans.
+As a result of these meetings, the concept plan has been revised in several ways as a reflection of public feedback.

 There is now a significant landscape buffer along the Parkmount Crescent edge.
 Previously surface parking was adjacent to the property line next to Parkmount and this did not provide any transition between the church property and residential properties.
-The proposed concept plan now incorporates a 9.9-metre-deep landscape buffer to create a park-like setting, as seen in other parts of the neighbourhood.
-The landscape plan includes a variety of coniferous, deciduous and perennial plantings to create a pleasant, residential feel along the Parkmount edge.
+The proposed concept plan now incorporates a deep landscape buffer to create a park-like setting, as seen in other parts of the neighbourhood.
+The landscape plan includes a variety of coniferous, deciduous and perennial plantings to create a pleasant, green, residential feel along the Parkmount edge.

-Community members did not want the possibility of church users parking along Parkmount Crescent and walking through the site to attend services.
-To prevent this possibility, fencing will be provided along the property's perimeter.
+Community members advised that they do not want the possibility of church users parking along Parkmount Crescent and walking through the site to attend services.
+To prevent this possibility, solid fencing will be provided along the property's perimeter.
 The fence will be opaque and access will not be provided along Parkmount.
 Full details of the fence are provided in the Landscape Plan.

 The parking plan for the church has changed significantly since earlier iterations of the concept plan.
-As a response to community concerns, surface parking has been greatly reduced and 99 spaces will be provided on site.
+As a response to community concerns, surface parking has been greatly reduced and 98 spaces will be provided on site.
 This does meet the City's Zoning Bylaw requirement.
 The church has scaled back the parking plan and now proposes to remove two houses along Parkmount.
-In a potential parking agreement with Knoxdale Public School, parking overflow particularly on Sundays and evenings will be accommodated in the public school's parking lot.
+In a parking agreement with the medical office building on Greenbank Road, parking overflow particularly on weekends will be accommodated in this surface parking lot.
 Congregation members will have a short walk across Greenbank Ave.